-- Creating landscape-scale woodland habitat networks across ownership boundaries incorporating prioritised areas (including PAWS) for native woodland conversion and use of Low Impact Silvicultural Systems (LISS). - Extending age class diversity throughout a forest to optimise structural diversity and extend economic opportunities. - Manage herbivore impacts to sustainable levels. - Enhance the contribution of forests to the landscape character and cultural heritage through design of the felling coupes, use of LISS and replanting proposals which maintain species and visual diversity. - Careful planning and construction of forest roads and other infrastructure.
+- Creating landscape-scale woodland habitat networks across ownership boundaries incorporating prioritised areas (including Plantations on Ancient Woodland Sites -PAWS) for native woodland conversion and use of low-impact silvicultural systems (LISS). - > Extending age class diversity throughout a forest to optimise structural diversity and extend economic opportunities. - > Manage herbivore impacts to sustainable levels for timber production. - Enhance the contribution of forests to the Landscape Character and cultural heritage through design of the felling coupes, use of LISS and replanting proposals which maintain species and visual diversity. - > Careful planning and construction of forest roads and other infrastructure.